crycode-de/node-radiohead-serial/README.md

 constructor(port:string, baud:number, address:number);
 ```
 Constructor of the RadioHeadSerial class.
-Loads an initializes the RadioHead driver and manager.
+Loads and initializes the RadioHead driver and manager.

 * `port` - The serial port/device to be used for the communication.
 For example /dev/ttyUSB0.
 * `baud` - The baud rate to be used for the communication.
 Supported are 50, 75, 110, 134, 150, 200, 300, 600, 1200, 1800, 2400, 4800, 9600, 19200, 38400, 57600, 115200, 230400.